 The leadership has also done exceptionally well in fostering peace, stability and promotion of good quality, respect of cultural values, norms and customs.
 This policy paper will trace the family roots of Chivi traditional leadership and examine clan development.

 Moreover, nature pronounced its fate leading the death of Mudzungairi the elder son of Chivunguvungu.
 Smooth transfer of fatherhood was passed on to Tavengegwei.
-Family legacy, ideology and values were quick transplanted into Tavengegwei.
-Interestingly, Tavengengwei had the same attributes of his grandfather’s Nehoreka and Chivunguvungu of performing magical powers.
+Family legacy, ideology and values were quickly transplanted into Tavengegwei.
+Interestingly, Tavengengwei had the same attributes of his grandfathers Nehoreka and Chivunguvungu of performing magical powers.
 Oral tradition reveals that, Chief Nyaningwe-Dziva was gifted with beautiful daughters namely Chiroodza and Shandurai.
 Shandurai was believed to have stunned Tavengegwei with her beauty.
 Shandurai classical beauty confused Tavengegwei forcing him to plan marriage.
 However, this was not easy as Shandurai was the Chief’s princess.
 Through his courage and commitment, Tavengegwei approached Chief Nyaningwe family with his matter.
 With the blessing of his father, Shandurai was allowed to marry Tavengegwei.
-Oral tradition revels that, Chief Nyaningwe demanded a live warthog and a python as bride price.
+Oral tradition reveals that, Chief Nyaningwe demanded a live warthog and a python as bride price.
 This mission was made possible by the ability bestowed in Tavengegwei of performing magical powers.
 Marriage between the two was made possible earning Shandurai the name vaChifeza.
 Nature blessed the two with five children.
 His children were Matsveru, Musvuvugwa, Chiwara, Musunda and Chidavarume.
-It is prudent to note that, Tavengegwei became a polygamist and he was blessed with other son called, Madamombe, Madyanove and Mazarire to mention but a few.
+It is worth noting that, Tavengegwei became a polygamist and he was blessed with other sons and these included; Madamombe, Madyanove and Mazarire to mention but a few.
 However, their father Tavengegwei died leaving Chief Nyaningwe in custody and guidance of the children from vaChifeza family.

 By Kudzanai Rushiri, B.A Hons in Economic History